oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/README.md

 # Sub Areas

-Within the broad area of Custom Applications and Consolidation, we offer artefacts and example guides for the following sub-areas:
+Within the broad area of Custom Applications and Consolidation, we offer artifacts and example guides for the following sub-areas:

 - Custom Application Migration (With or Without Weblogic)
 - Oracle Database Migration